kleinbottle/swanlotus/content/blogs/radians/radians.md

 When $\theta$ is in the third quadrant, for instance, $OS$ extrapolated in the negative $y$ direction will not intersect the tangent $DT$ in the negative $y$ direction as they diverge.
 So, the line $SO$ must be produced in the positive $y$ direction to once more intersect the tangent at $T$.
 That explains why tangents of angles in the third quadrant are positive.

+## The trigonometric functions

 By moving from triangles to the unit circle on coordinate axes, we have enabled $\theta$ to take on any value between 0 and $2\pi$ radians.
 The _trigonometric ratios_ have been unshackled from the triangle to become the _trigonometric functions_ which can take on _any_ real number as arguments.
 The graphs of the three standard trigonometric functions are shown in @fig:threegraph.

 ![Graphs of the three trigonometric functions.
 Notice how $\sin$ and $\cos$ are bounded in their values, but $\tan$ is not.
 There are discontinuities  for $\theta=\frac{2n+1}{2}\pi$.]({attach}images/threegraph.png){#fig:threegraph width=90% .modal-target}

 Note that when  $\theta = 2\pi$ radians, we cannot really distinguish it from $\theta=0$ radians.
-So, one angle may [masquerade](https://www.thefreedictionary.com/masquerade) as another unless we have accounting devices to optionally add $2n\pi$ to angles with the [proviso](https://dictionary.cambridge.org/dictionary/english/proviso) that $n$ is an integer.
+The trigonometric functions therefore repeat themselves every time the point $S$ in @fig:unit completes a full circle: they are [_periodic_](https://mathworld.wolfram.com/PeriodicFunction.html) with a period of $2\pi$.
+So, one angle may [masquerade](https://www.thefreedictionary.com/masquerade) as another unless we have accounting devices to optionally add $2n\pi$ to it with the [proviso](https://dictionary.cambridge.org/dictionary/english/proviso) that $n$ is an integer.
 And this concept is a [segue](https://www.dictionary.com/browse/segue) to power series expansions of trigonometric functions, their use in calculus, and later on, in Fourier series.

 ## Power series for trigonometric functions